Building Value in an Age of Value-Based Reimbursement

 3. Tell the world.

-Give your internal teams a greater sense that patient outcome-based values are truly important by reflecting that commitment in any
+Give your internal teams a greater sense that patient outcome-based values are truly important by reflecting that commitment in any external messaging

 .
 Reach out to community-based health groups, local publications, and patients directly to let them know that your organization’s main goal is improving population health and providing quality service.
 The commitment may be nothing new for your organization on paper, but it’s a chance to reinforce internal beliefs while reassuring potential patients that you have their best interests at heart.

 It’s easy to look at some of the changes happening around reimbursement and feel like there’s little you can do about it.
 The meta trends sometimes simply feel too big to tackle.
 But what you can control are the communication strategies that equip your organization for success in this new reality we live in.